 Notice to enter premises

-An appeasement official or an individual from the board, may with the end goal of investigation into any current or captured industrial dispute, in the wake of giving sensible notice, enter the premises involved by any foundation to which the question relates.
+An appeasement official or an individual from the board, may with the end goal of an investigation into any current or captured industrial dispute, in the wake of giving sensible notice, enter the premises involved by any foundation to which the question relates.

 Production of documents before Tribunals